-Sustainability in Grain, Milling, Food and Ethanol Production
+Sustainability in Grain, Milling, Food and Alcohol Production

-Our milling, food and ethanol production facilities have proven themselves to be extraordinarily efficient in processing.
+Our milling, food and ethyl alcohol production facilities have proven themselves to be extraordinarily efficient in processing.
 The by-products of one process become the feedstock for the next, enabling us to be a zero waste facility!
-All of the raw material received by our facility is turned into edible, saleable product consumed by humans or animals.
+All of the raw material received by our facility is turned into edible, salable product consumed by humans or animals.
 Therefore there is no waste stream that needs to be transported and disposed of.

 Power input per unit of product has steadily declined as more efficient motors and lighting fixtures were installed; labor input per unit has plummeted with the introduction of more reliable equipment and electronic controls.
 In these traditionally low-margin industries, sustainability is necessary for survival.

-Our carbon intensity is 66% lower than baseline gasoline and much lower than traditional ethanol biorefineries.
-By utilizing multiple feedstocks for ethanol production, we are better able to navigate commodity market challenges and by creating our own power and steam onsite, we are able to be off of Alberta's carbon intense electrical grid!
+Our carbon intensity is much lower than traditional alcohol biorefineries.
+By utilizing multiple feedstocks for alcohol production, we are better able to navigate commodity market challenges and by creating our own power and steam onsite, we are able to be off of Alberta's carbon intense electrical grid!

 Our next goal is to produce our own biogas through biodigestion of our syrup which would in turn create renewable natural gas that would power our cogeneration turbine and allow us to sell biogas and power to the provincial grid systems!